flight505/FB_ai_bot/README.md

 ## 🌟 Features

-- **Automated Commenting:** Automatically generate and post comments on a specified Facebook post.
+- **Automated Commenting:** Automatically generate and post comments on Facebook posts across multiple pages.
+- **Multi-Page Support:** Process multiple Facebook pages in a single run.
+- **Post Selection:** Automatically find and select posts to comment on.
+- **Context-Aware Comments:** Generate comments that are relevant to the post content.
 - **Human-like Interactions:** Simulates human behavior with random pauses, mouse movements, and typing patterns to mimic genuine user interactions.
 - **OpenAI Integration:** Utilizes OpenAI's language models to generate contextually relevant and engaging comments.
 - **Robust Logging:** Comprehensive logging for monitoring bot activities and debugging.
+- **CSV Metrics:** Logs comments and engagement metrics to CSV files for analysis.
 - **Error Handling:** Captures and logs errors, raising exceptions for critical issues.

 ---